hphelion/documentation/network-quickstart.md

 You can configure rich network topologies by creating and configuring networks and subnets, and then instructing other services like Compute to attach virtual devices to ports on these networks.

-In particular, Networking supports each tenant having multiple private networks, and allows tenants to choose their own IP addressing scheme (even if those IP addresses overlap with those that other tenants use).
+Networking supports a tenant having multiple private networks, and allows tenants to choose their own IP addressing scheme (even if those IP addresses overlap with those that other tenants use).

 The Networking service offers flexibility for the cloud administrator to customize network offerings, such as building multi-tiered web applications and enabling migration of applications to the cloud without changing IP addresses.